16.07, Webinar Securing AI Agents: where threats hide in agentic systems

 import osimport dotenvfrom langgraph.prebuilt import create_react_agentfrom langchain_tavily import TavilySearchfrom langchain_core.messages.ai import AIMessagefrom langchain_aws import ChatBedrockdotenv.load_dotenv()# Set your Tavily API keyos.environ["TAVILY_API_KEY"] = os.getenv("TAVILY_API_KEY")# 1.
 Define the Tavily search tooltavily_search_tool = TavilySearch( max_results=3, topic="general", verbose=True, time_range="week")# 2.
 Connect to Bedrock LLM (e.g. Claude 3 Haiku)llm = ChatBedrock( model_id="anthropic.claude-3-haiku-20240307-v1:0", # or any other available Bedrock model model_kwargs={"temperature": 0.2},)# 3.
 Create the agent using LangGraph's create_react_agentagent = create_react_agent(llm, [tavily_search_tool])# 4.
 Run the agent with a question (streaming)while True: user_input = input("\nYou: ") if user_input == "q": break for step in agent.stream({"messages": user_input}, stream_mode="values"): if isinstance(step["messages"][-1], AIMessage): if step["messages"][-1].tool_calls: for tool_call in step["messages"][-1].tool_calls: print(f"\nTool: {tool_call['name']}, Args: {tool_call['args']}") else: print(f"\nAI: {step['messages'][-1].content}")

-Testing Your agent
+Testing your agent

 Let’s run the agent script and see how it handles different types of queries: